 IWA's leadership organizations have guidelines pertaining to induction, involvement, application, fees, and overall objectives of their specific organization.
 In addition, some of these organizations have national standards to which they must strictly adhere.
-The guidelines for each of these organizations are annually updated and are posted on the school website.
+The guidelines for each of these organizations are annually updated.
+Organization advisors will hold meetings for students interested in applying to review the organization guidelines, eligibility, and application requirements.